 While IT band syndrome can be painful and frustrating, the good news is that several effective home treatments can help alleviate symptoms and prevent the condition from worsening.
 Combining IT band stretches, strengthening exercises, together with self-care techniques, you can reduce inflammation, relieve pain, and restore mobility.

-IT Band Stretch Routine
+Best IT Band Stretches

 Regular stretching is one of the most effective ways to prevent and relieve IT band pain.
 Although the IT band itself doesn’t stretch much, the muscles interacting with it, such as the glutes and hip flexors, can be loosened with targeted IT band stretches.
 Stretching these areas helps reduce tension in the IT band, making movement easier and less painful.